mrxanonymous007/api_avis_gastronomie_front_back/README.md

 Before testing this project, please install https://nodejs.org/fr on your computer if you don't have it.

+## Install npm packages

+Go to `cd frontend/` and install all dependencies by taping `npm install` Go to `cd backend/` and install all dependencies by taping `npm install`

 ## Install Nodemon
 Go to `cd backend/` and install nodemon with this command : `npm install -g nodemon`